-This facility with language, and the art with which he employed its usage, is why Shakespeare is as relevant today as he was in his
+This facility with language, and the art with which he employed it, is why Shakespeare is as relevant today as he was in his own time.

 - A Quick Guide to Reading Shakespeare